|Intro.||Noh mask list|

 |A full suit of traditional Samurai armour could include the following items:

-Dou or dō, a chest armour made up of bamboo and or leather plates of various
+Dou or d?, a chest armour made up of bamboo or iron and or leather plates of various sizes and shapes

-sizes and shapes with bamboo and hardend leather pendents.
+with bamboo or iron and hardend leather pendents.

-Kusazuri - the bamboo was cut into staves and steamed to work and shape them.
+Kusazuri - the bamboo or iron was cut into staves and steamed to work and shape them.

 This made the armor light compared with European armor and allowed samurai to perform their

-made from bamboo staves (in a layer-upon-layer fashion, overlapping over the ribcage) and boiled leather
+legendary fighting skills made from bamboo or iron staves and boiled leather

 plates or simply boiled hard leather overlapping hanging plates hanging from the front and back of the

-dou (dō) to protect the lower body and upper leg.
+dou (d?) to protect the lower body and upper leg.

-Sode, large rectangular shoulder protection made from bamboo staves and or leather plates.
+Sode, large rectangular shoulder protection made from bamboo or iron staves and or leather plates.

 Kote, armoured glove like sleeves which extended to the shoulder or han kote (kote gauntlets)

 which covered the forearms.
-Kote were made from cloth covered with lacquered bamboo plates of
+Kote were made from cloth covered with lacquered bamboo or iron plates of

 various size and shape, connected by chain armour (kusari).